-The diversity of birds can be seen in their different habitats, geographical locations, the shape of their bills, and their feet and toes.
-Their size, colors, diet, and different ways of flying are also very different.
+The diversity of birds can be seen in their different habitats, geographical locations, the shape of their bills, and feet and toes.
+Their size, colors, diet, and ways of flying are also very different.

 Different Species and Orders

 There are roughly 10,000 species of birds globally, with estimates of almost one thousand in North America.

 Birds can be found in many habitats, from tundra to deserts and almost everywhere.
 For a bird to live in a specific habitat, they have to survive against predators and be able to find food.

 Birds live in various habitats, including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.

 The size of a bird affects its range size, which also affects its population size.
 Large species are usually less abundant than small species.
 If their range size is also small, this will also affect their population size.

 Few species of large birds have small ranges as they prefer an extensive range.
 However, small birds do not always stick to smaller ranges and can often be found in large ranges.

 A bird’s beak varies depending on the type of food they eat.
 Birds with a less-varied diet will have a bill shaped to get to their preferred food.